OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-31.md

 ## Proverbs 31:20

-She opens her arms to the poor, and extends her hands to the needy.
+She reaches out to the poor and extends her hands to the needy.

 ## Proverbs 31:21